torinvdb/DynastAI-Demo/README.md

 ## Overview

+> Note: This is a Demo version of DynastAI which was created as an early POC.
+The new version will be located at [DynastAI](https://github.com/torinvdb/DynastAI).

 DynastAI is a narrative kingdom management simulation inspired by the popular game Reigns.
 As the ruler of a medieval kingdom, you'll face a series of decisions presented by various characters from your realm.
 Each choice you make will shape your kingdom's future and affect your relationship with four crucial metrics: Piety, Stability, Power, and Wealth.

 The game presents an engaging storytelling experience where your decisions have meaningful consequences.
 Will you be remembered as a benevolent ruler, a tyrant, or perhaps something in between?
 Your legacy is in your hands.